 During the course of a 2-hour golf biomechanics assessment, Stuart uses a wide range of tests of muscles and joints to determine where each individual's physical strengths and weaknesses are.
 He takes a detailed history of any past injuries you have had and the potential causes of these.
 This involves looking in detail at the range of movement of all the major joints of the body, including the spine.
 Objective measures of core muscle endurance will be tested and compared to future scores to monitor improvement.

 Stuart will also include a detailed video analysis of many movements and exercises that closely relate to golf.
 He then analyses video footage of each player’s golf swing to see how his or her physical strengths and weaknesses affect their golf swing.
 Using our team set-up we can then assimilate the information gained about a player’s golf swing (from Stuart Cartwright’s coaching) with the physical findings from the biomechanics assessment.
 This information can then be used to produce a performance programme tailored to your specific needs as well as appropriate coaching and instruction to improve your technique.
 You will then be taught your new exercise programme in a follow-up session and your progress will be monitored.

 Being assessed in this way forms an essential part of improving your golf.
 Virtually all the high performing amateur and professional golfers are looking very closely at their physical capabilities as the game’s best golfers become increasingly strong, flexible and athletic.
 Once we have assessed the key areas requiring improvement you will be provided with a personalised performance programme of exercises to enable you to become fitter, stronger and more flexible to meet the requirements of the golf swing.

-Numerous Scientific studies have demonstrated that in as little as 6-8 weeks golfers from teenage collegiate athletes to golfers in their 60’s and 70’s can significantly increase their flexibility and strength.
-Which results in more club head speed and longer drives.
+Numerous scientific studies have demonstrated that in as little as 6-8 weeks golfers from teenage collegiate athletes to golfers in their 60’s and 70’s can significantly increase their flexibility and strength.
+This results in more club head speed and longer drives.
 Some studies even demonstrated an improvement in putting performance!

-A summary of one study’s results a shown below:
+A summary of one study’s results as shown below: